This page was last revied on Sept. 25, 2025

 EIEC Graphic

-Overview -- The EI/EC Program proactively identifies and responds to environmental EIs and ECs of relevance to the Air Force Civil Engineer Center Environmental Directorate.
-The EI/EC Program operates in coordination with, and complements, the DoD approach for identifying and responding to emerging environmental contaminants DoD Chemical and Material Risk Management Program.
-The EI/EC Program serves to support and inform the DoD, Air Force, AF ERP, Air Force Civil Engineer Center (AFCEC) and installation environmental remediation activities, as well as providing technical expertise to other related organizations such as AF contracting and legal.
-The EI/EC Program furnishes various products designed to provide information and guidance to Air Force stakeholders at all levels of the organization.
-Lastly, the EI/EC Program identifies needs for the Strategic Environmental Research and Development Program, Environmental Security Technology Certification Program, and AFCEC Broad Agency Announcement.
+Overview: The EC Program proactively identifies and responds to EC’s environmental impacts attributable to Air Force activities at CONUS installations.
+The EC Program operates in coordination with, and complements, the DoD approach for identifying and responding to emerging environmental contaminants DoD Chemical and Material Risk Management Program.
+The EC Program serves to support the Defense Environmental Restoration Account (DERA) Program as well as providing technical expertise to other related organizations such as BRAC and ANG.
+The EC Program furnishes various products designed to provide information and guidance to Air Force stakeholders at various levels of the organization.
+Lastly, the EC Program identifies needs for the Strategic Environmental Research and Development Program (SERDP), Environmental Security Technology Certification Program, and AFCEC Broad Agency Announcement.

 Emerging Issue (EI)